AdobeDocs/cloudmanager-api-docs/README.md

 General information on Cloud Manager can be found in the [Product Documentation]( https://www.adobe.com/go/aem_cloud_mgr_userguide_en).

+The links in this documentation will guide you through getting started with the Cloud Manager API.
+There is also a complete [API Reference](swagger-specs/api.yaml) which describes all of the individual endpoints and requests which are available for usage.

 ## Sample Use Cases

 There are a variety of use cases enabled with this API, including: